Plastic materials

 Most plastics are not biodegradable, they are toxic in their manufacture and in the environment.

-Microplastics currently represent a major environmental problem because they are incorporated into the trophic chain as food for animals, which humans later end up eating.
-It is estimated that we currently ingest the equivalent in weight of a credit card each year in microplastics.
+Microplastics currently represent a major environmental problem because they are incorporated into the food chain as food for animals, which humans later end up eating.
+It is estimated that we currently ingest the equivalent in weight of a credit card in microplastics each year.
 Microplastics emit hormone-like substances that negatively affect the health of all animals.

-Plastics can be recycled a small number of times because when they are recycled they degrade, losing their original properties and are not used to manufacture the same product.
+Plastics can be recycled a small number of times because when recycled they degrade, losing their original properties and are no longer useful for manufacturing the same product.

 It is estimated that only 14% of plastic is collected for recycling.